 We’ve been monitoring the relevant local, state, and federal COVID-19 regulations and guidance as we make decisions regarding Orca Month, traditionally held during June.

 We will continue to update the events on the Orca Month event page and Facebook page with any rescheduled or new virtual events so please keep checking back often!
-We hope you will join us online in June and in person in September to celebrate and educate for the recovery of the Southern Resident orcas.

 – The Orca Salmon Alliance